mrousavy/nitro/docs/docs/supported-types.md

 This prevents accidentally passing a wrong type to `add(..)` (for example, a `string`) and performs null-checks to prevent passing and returning `null`/`undefined` values.

 On the JS side (TypeScript), type- and null-safety is enforced via TypeScript - so use it!

+## Nitrogen

+[Nitrogen](nitrogen) ensures that TypeScript definitions are always in sync with native type definitions.
+You can also use Nitro without nitrogen, in this case TypeScript definitions have to be written manually.

 ## Supported Types